flash62au/EngineDriver_Home/docs/operation/interface.rst

 |todo|

-To connect to any wiThrottle Server in this list, simply click on the row.  |ed| will attempt to connect to it, and the *Throttle Screen* will be displayed.
+To connect to any wiThrottle Server in this list, simply click on the row.  |ed| will attempt to connect to it.
+If successful the *Throttle Screen* will be displayed.

 Note that, just because it is in this list, it does not mean that you can connect to it now.
 It only means that you have successfully connected to it in the past.

-failed connection
+failed connections...

 ----